Working from Pai: honest overview

 Witching Well

 A small cafe popular with the longer-stay crowd.
-Good coffee, friendly atmosphere, and decent Wi-Fi.
-Becomes sociable in the afternoons — less suited to focused work after midday.
+Good coffee (from ฿85), friendly atmosphere, and decent Wi-Fi (30–50 Mbps).
+Opens 8am, closes 9pm.
+Becomes sociable in the afternoons — better for a morning focus session than a full working day.

 Nong Beer Kitchen

-Local restaurant that doubles as a working spot for regulars — strong Wi-Fi for the price, with good Thai food and reasonable prices.
-Not set up as a nomad cafe but the long communal tables and relaxed policy make it usable.
+Local restaurant that doubles as a working spot for regulars — strong Wi-Fi for the price, with good Thai food from ฿80 and a relaxed atmosphere.
+Not set up as a nomad cafe but the long communal tables and tolerant policy make it usable.
+Good for evening work sessions until 10pm.

 Practical notes